-Individual process steps for reworking HSOP and PQFP packages are as follows:
+Typical individual process steps for reworking a SOIC package are as follows:

-6.2.1 Tooling preparation
+6.3.1 Tooling Preparation

-Various rework systems are available in the market.
-In general, the rework station should have a split light system, an XY table for alignment, and a hot air system with a top and bottom heater for component removal.
-For processing HSOP and PQFP packages, a system should meet the following requirements:
+Various rework systems are available on the market.
+In general, the rework station should have a split light system, an XY table for alignment, and a hot air system (with a top and bottom heater for component removal).
+For processing MAPBGA packages, a system should meet the following requirements:

-- Heating-Controlled hot air transfer (temperature and air flow) to both the HSOP/PQFP package and its mounted PCB is strongly recommended.
+Heating - Controlled hot air transfer (temperature and air flow) to both the SOIC package and its mounted PCB is strongly recommended.
 The heating must be appropriate for the correct package size and thermal mass.
 PCB preheating from beneath is recommended.
 Infrared heating can be applied, especially for preheating the PCB from the underside, but it should only augment the hot air flow from the upper side.
 Nitrogen can be used instead of air.
-Additional information can be found in Section 6.2.2 Package removal, page 15. - Vision system-The bottom side of the package as well as the site on the PCB should be observable.
+Additional information can be found in Section 6.3.2.

+- Vision system The bottom side of the package as well as the site on the PCB should be observable.
 For precise alignment of the package to PCB, a split light system should be implemented.
-Microscope magnification and resolution should be appropriate for the pitch of the device.

-Moving and Additional Tools-Placement equipment should have good accuracy.
+Microscope magnification and resolution should be appropriate for the pitch of the device. - Moving and additional tools Placement equipment should have good accuracy.
 In addition, special vacuum tools may be required to remove solder residue from PCB pads.

-6.2.2 Package removal
+6.3.2 Package Removal

-If a possibly defective component must be removed from the PCB and returned for analysis, care must be taken during the removal process so as not to introduce further defects that might interfere with failure analysis of the component.
+If a component is suspected to be defective and is returned, no further defects must be introduced to the device during removal of the component from the PCB as this may interfere with subsequent failure analysis.
 The following recommendations are intended to reduce the chances of damaging a component during removal:

-- Moisture removal-Dry bake components before removal at 125 °C for 16 to 24 hours for boards with SMT components or 95 °C for 16 to 24 hours for boards with temperature sensitive components. - Temperature Profile-During de-soldering, ensure the package peak temperature is not higher and temperature ramps are not steeper than the standard assembly reflow process. - Mechanics-Do not to apply high mechanical forces for removal.
+- Moisture removal Dry bake components before removal at 125 °C for 16 hours to 24 hours for boards with SMT components or 95 °C for 16 hours to 24 hours for boards with temperature sensitive components. - Temperature profile During de-soldering, ensure the package peak temperature is not higher, and temperature ramps are not steeper, than the standard assembly reflow process. - Mechanics Do not to apply high mechanical forces for removal.
 High force can damage the component and/or the PCB which may limit failure analysis of the package.
 For large packages, vacuum wands can be used (implemented on most rework systems); for small packages, tweezers may be more practical.

-If suspected components are fragile, it is particularly important to determine if they can be electrically tested directly after de-soldering.
-If the component has to be preconditioned prior to testing (or if safe removal is risky or impossible) the whole PCB or the part of the PCB containing the defective component should be returned.
+If suspected components are fragile, it is especially necessary to determine if they can be electrically tested directly after de-soldering, or if these components have to be preconditioned prior to testing.
+In this case, or if safe removal of the suspected component is not possible or too risky, the whole PCB or the part of the PCB containing the defective component should be returned.

-To remove the faulty component from the board, apply hot air from the top and bottom heaters.
-Use an air nozzle of correct size to conduct the heat to the PBGA package so that a vacuum pick up tool can properly remove the component.
+To remove the faulty component from the board, hot air should be applied from the top and bottom heaters.
+An air nozzle of correct size should be used to conduct the heat to the SOIC component leads such that a vacuum pick up tool can properly remove the component.
 The temperature setting for the top heater and the bottom heater is dependent on the component rating.
 Many assembly sites have extensive in-house knowledge on rework, and their experts should be consulted for further guidance.

-If the PCB is large, it is important to avoid bending of the printed circuit material due to thermal stress.
-Therefore, place a bending prevention tool on the bottom of the printed circuit board, and install a bottom heater to allow heating of the entire printed circuit board in order to raise work efficiency.
+If the PCB is large, it is important to avoid bending of the printed circuit material due to thermal stress, so a bending prevention tool must be placed on the bottom of the printed circuit board, and a bottom heater installed to allow heating of the entire printed circuit board in order to raise work efficiency.

-6.2.3 Site redressing
+6.3.3 Site Redressing